chocolatey/choco-wiki/FeaturesAgentService.md

 A way to do this with LocalSystem (the default):

 1. Create a global group on the Domain
-    * add all computers \ desktops \ laptops to this group
+    * add all machines to this group
 1. Add this group to the share permissions with "Read" Access
 1. Add this group to the NTFS permissions with "Read" Access